yanivdll/wp-prodissues/_posts/2017-09-27-if-you-cant-go-through-the-door-break-the-wall.md

 ---
 Today I had one of the toughest chats I can remember, trying to get through to an engineer in my team.

 One of the challenges a new PM faces is building rapport with the engineers.
-This might be a bigger challenge if those engineers didn’t worked with a PM before, or if they did, and got burned by following bad product decisions, or building failed products.
+This might be a bigger challenge if those engineers didn’t worked with a PM before, or  did, but got burned by following bad product decisions, or building failed products.

 I'm not sure what's the situation I’ve entered, but I do need to build trust.
 I'm not worried, though.
 I’ve been in that situation many times before; I’ll be OK.
 I’m also a CS graduate, and can talk the talk if needed.
 However, with this guy things are a bit different.